sharon-ku/spec-play2022/README.md

 - The actual game? --> https://sharon-ku.github.io/spec-play2022/
   - note that the game is just a seedling at the moment 🌱, but you'll get to see it blossom real soon 🌼 (patience, my friend)

-In this game, I want to explore a world where communications are dominated by emojis and emojis _only_.
-They are the universal language and people must pay to access more "words" to speak with.
+In this game, I want to explore a world where communications are dominated by emojis.
+Emojis are the universal language that emerged as a combined result of language wars, lack of accessibility for literacy, and growing demand for translators.

 ---